ssant096/Data-Science-Salary-Model/README.md

 # Data Science Salary Prediction
 Final project for Introduction to Data Science class.
-Used data collected from aijobs.net to made a 10 fold CV model for evaluating the most important variables in determining the salary of a data scientist.
+Used data collected from aijobs.net to made a 10 fold CV model for determining the most important variables which affect the salary of a data scientist.

 # Introduction and Project Descripiton
 Our group wanted to study something relevant, so we choose to focus on what variables affect the salary of data scientists the most.
 We found a